An instance of the BrandZ functionality, which provides non-global zones that contain non-native operating environments used for running applications.

 See also non-global zone.

 The percentage of physical memory utilization on the system that will trigger cap enforcement by the resource capping daemon.

-solaris branded non-global zones.
+A solaris branded non-global zone.
 Zones of other brands, such as the labeled and solaris10, or solaris-kz brands are not native zones.

 The operating system level within a running native zone always matches the level of the global zone.
 Because the same kernel is used, no system-call translation is performed.